Banquets on a budget

 1. Fill your table with seasonal fruit and veg

 They’re colourful, delicious and much cheaper than the meat, seafood and cheese that usually dominates.
 Make your sides and salads mostly vegies, and use things like cheese, croutons and dressing sparingly for little pops of flavour.
 Cherries, stone fruit, asparagus and avocados are all in season (i.e. at their best quality and lowest price) this time of year, and remember that frozen and canned veg make great additions.

 2. Bring a plate

 Ask your guests to bring a plate.
 Most people are happy to share the load and show off their prowess in the kitchen.
 It’s also a nice touch to send people home with a mixed box of leftovers.
-This means the Christmas treats don’t hang around long into the new year and reduces the risk of forgotten food going off in the fridge.
+That way you won't have a fridge full of food hanging around long into the new year!

 3. Get cooking!